cloudfoundry-tutorials/edx/README.md

 _By the end of this course, you should be able to:_

-- Understand the major capabilities of the Cloud Foundry platform and the value it brings to custom software development teams
+- Understand the significant capabilities of the Cloud Foundry platform and the value it brings to custom software development teams
-- Understand the security and compliance implications of using a developer focused platform like Cloud Foundry
+- Understand the security and compliance implications of using a developer-focused platform like Cloud Foundry
 - Articulate the difference between Cloud Foundry and infrastructure platforms like Kubernetes
-- Understand the open source model that governs the Cloud Foundry project
+- Understand the open-source model that governs the Cloud Foundry project

 ### Course Audience